BOOK PREVIEW, PART II: MANHATTAN TO MIAMI

 Bessie was steeped in the South, a product of an earlier generation where she was comfortable calling herself a Negro.
 Bessie was in her forties, settled in Miami and working when Rosa Parks refused to give up her seat on the bus in 1955.
 That was the year I was born—in Brooklyn, New York from a long line of Southern Italian stock.
 I was in college during the women’s movement and student protests against the Vietnam War in the early to mid-1970s.
 What two women could be more motley than Bessie Stringfield and me?

 Bessie B. Stringfield, born in 1911, was raised in North Carolina.
-Her relatives were predominantly African American, though her roots were also part white and Native American.
+Her relatives were predominantly African American, though Bessie made a point of saying that her roots had traces of white and Native American.
 Bessie had conflicts in her past and chose to escape from them, both physically and mentally.
 For most of her adult life, she told everyone she’d been born in Kingston, Jamaica to a white Dutch mother who died and that she was brought to New England by her father, who abandoned her there to be raised by rich Catholic whites.

 Yet Bessie had left her Southern relatives while still a stubborn teenager.
 “They told me good girls didn’t ride a motorcycle,” Bessie complained.
 “I wanted a motorcycle and I got it!”
 Then she left home.
 As a young wife, Bessie had been a mother, briefly.
 Two infants and one tiny girl died, crushing Bessie’s spirits and—I believe—her ability to commit to marriage and any semblance of family ties.
 Bessie drew lines around herself that could not be crossed by others; hence the blood relatives and spouses she left behind.